pmndrs/xr/README.md

 ### useControllers

-Use this hook to get n instance of the controller
+Use this hook to get an instance of the controller

 ```jsx
 const leftController = useController('left')